ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ### _Customizing the hostname_

 As it happened when you set up the k3s node VM template, these two new VMs you've created both have the same hostname inherited from the VM template.
 You need to change it, as you did before, but customizing it to the role each node will play in the K3s cluster.
-So, if you apply the naming scheme I showed you back at the beggining of this guide, the hostname value for each VM will be as follows.
+So, if you apply the naming scheme I showed you back at the beginning of this guide, the hostname value for each VM will be as follows.

 - The K3s server VM will be called `k3sserver01`.
 - The other VM will run as an agent, so it'll be named `k3sagent01`.